Does your bearded dragon run at the sight of you?

 Why does my bearded dragon run away from me?

-Bearded dragons run away for several reasons, but the most common one is it’s startled or fearful.
-This doesn’t mean your reptile pet is scared of you, but you may need to take some extra calming and bonding steps as well as making sure you’re picking it up the right way.
+Bearded dragons run away for several reasons, but the most common is being startled or fearful.
+Of course, this doesn’t mean your reptile is scared of you, but you may need to take extra calming and bonding steps as well as ensure you’re picking it up the right way.

 Read on for more details on why your beardy is running and how to stop this behavior.